 20. Eco-Friendly Zero Waste Kit

-For the vegan who is also concerned about the use of toxic materials and the impact of plastic on the ocean, this eco-friendly zero waste kit is a great place to start a better footprint.
+For the vegan who is concerned about the use of toxic materials and the impact of plastic on the ocean, this eco-friendly zero waste kit is a great place to start a better footprint.

 The set includes: